Monday, April 13, 2026

 Three hundred first-year students file into an auditorium for orientation.
 A dean reads from a slide deck.
 Campus policies.
 Academic calendar.
 Library hours.
 A student life coordinator says "Now let's go around the room and share your name, where you're from, and one fun fact about yourself."
 Row one obliges.
 By row four, nobody is listening.
 By row eight, people are checking their phones.
 The ice has not been broken.
 It has thickened.

 This scene repeats every September at engineering schools, business programs, and universities worldwide.
-And it matters more than most administrators realize: studies show that students who don't form social connections in the first two weeks are significantly more likely to drop out in their first year.
+And it matters more than most administrators realize: research on student retention consistently finds that early social connection is a meaningful factor in whether first-year students persist — students who feel isolated in their first weeks face a higher risk of dropping out.

 The orientation isn't just a welcome — it's a retention tool.
 And right now, most institutions are wasting it.